 As a Research Associate I have previously worked on a project funded by the Clinton Health Access Initiative (CHAI).
 The Clinton Health Access Initiative, Inc. (CHAI) was founded in 2002 with a transformational goal: help save the lives of millions of people living with HIV/AIDS in the developing world by dramatically scaling up antiretroviral treatment.
 That project aimed to develop novel formulations of existing antiretroviral drugs, co-formulated with agents to boost the effectiveness of the the original therapeutic compound.
-I am now engaged in a large collaborative project between the Department of Chemistry and Department of Pharmacology, based at University of Liverpool, and The Division of Clinical Pharmacology, at Johns Hopkins University, Baltimore USA.
-The project aims to develop novel long acting injectable (LAI) formulations of antiretroviral drug therapies.
+I have also engaged in a large collaborative project between the Department of Chemistry and Department of Pharmacology, based at University of Liverpool, and The Division of Clinical Pharmacology, at Johns Hopkins University, Baltimore USA.
+The project aimed to develop novel long acting injectable (LAI) formulations of antiretroviral drug therapies.

 Currently I am a member of the Centre of Excellence in Long Acting Therapies (CELT).